-- (1) Management anticipates that Quanex Corporation will incur a pre-tax loss on assumed cash settlement of Quanex Corporation's Convertible Senior Debentures, currently estimated to be \$138.0 million based on an assumed stock price of \$53.00 (closing price on December 21, 2007).
+- (1) Management anticipates that Quanex Corporation will incur a pre-tax loss on assumed cash settlement of Quanex Corporation's Convertible Senior Debentures, currently estimated to be \$138.2 million based on an assumed stock price of \$53.00 (closing price on February 20, 2008).
 Management also expects Quanex Corporation to recognize merger related pre-tax expenses of approximately \$1.0 million for the accelerated vesting of restricted stock, approximately \$26.8 million for the cash settlement of stock options based on options outstanding as of December 31, 2007 and the same assumed stock price of \$53.00.
 Additionally, management expects that one-time pre-tax expenses of \$20.4 million for transaction related expenses, primarily related to investment banking, legal, accounting and benefit administration conversion fees, will be required to complete the various transactions, including the merger and spin-off.
 Of these expenses, management estimates that approximately \$5.0 million relate to the spin-off, of which Quanex Building Products Corporation will be responsible for half.
 These nonrecurring items have not been reflected in the pro forma consolidated statements of income. - (2) Represents pro forma adjustments to Quanex Corporation corporate expenses for non-building products related items.
-The cost of sales adjustment is almost entirely comprised of a \$5.0 million elimination of the estimated vehicular products segment's LIFO expense that has historically been calculated on a single pool basis and recorded as a corporate expense item. - (3) The adjustment to selling, general and administrative expense is to remove those expenditures historically recorded as Quanex Corporation corporate expenses that are either directly related to Vehicular Products segment employees or legacy items.
+The cost of sales adjustment is almost entirely comprised of a \$5.0 million elimination of the estimated vehicular products segment's LIFO expense that has historically been calculated on a single pool basis and recorded as a corporate expense item.
+Quanex Building Products recognized \$8.1 million of expense associated with LIFO on a pro forma basis. - (3) The adjustment to selling, general and administrative expense is to remove those expenditures historically recorded as Quanex Corporation corporate expenses that are either directly related to Vehicular Products segment employees or legacy items.
 Legacy items are comprised of expenditures that relate to operations previously owned by Quanex Corporation and expenditures associated with former corporate employees.
-Specific adjustments include \$1.4 million of legacy stock based compensation and \$1.1 million of legacy benefit plan costs.
+Specific adjustments include \$1.4 million of legacy stock based compensation and \$1.1 million of legacy

-- (4) Adjustment assumes net decreased interest expense as Quanex Corporation's Convertible Senior Debentures are retained by Quanex Corporation.
+- benefit plan costs.
+These amounts are being eliminated for pro forma purposes because the liabilities and any future expenses associated with the legacy items will remain with Quanex Corporation and will not be assumed by Quanex Building Products Corporation. - (4) Adjustment assumes net decreased interest expense as Quanex Corporation's Convertible Senior Debentures are retained by Quanex Corporation.
 Quanex Building Product's ongoing interest expense is expected to be comprised of bank commitment fees associated with a new senior unsecured credit facility along with continued interest on an industrial revenue bond (\$1.6 million of principal at October 31, 2006) to be retained by Quanex Building Products. - (5) Represents reduced interest income from investments and reduced income from changes in the cash surrender value of life insurance policies to reflect the amount of cash and value of life insurance policies not being retained by Quanex Building Products.
 The income recognized in fiscal 2006 related to life insurance policies is comprised primarily of policies associated with legacy employees and as such will not be retained by Quanex Building Products. - (6) Adjustment necessary to reflect the Quanex Building Products pro forma effective tax rate of 37.5%. - (7) The dilutive impact of the common stock equivalents arising from settlement of Quanex Corporation's contingent convertible debentures was excluded for purposes of calculating the diluted weighted average shares outstanding.
 The basic weighted average shares outstanding were calculated by applying the distribution ratio (one share of Quanex Building Products common stock for every one share of Quanex Corporation common stock) to Quanex Corporation's basic weighted average shares outstanding.